awslabs/aws-customer-churn-pipeline/README.md

 ## Quick Start

-    # Change the default parameters in .env.
-Set up the resources
+    # Default parameters are in .env file.
+To run with Cox proportional hazard modeling instead of binary logloss set COXPH to true.
+    Deploy CICD pipeline.
     sh CICD/deploy_infrastructure.sh

     # This creates a code Pipeline that will automatically deploy the application.
 For the first time, update the pending Github connection manually in the console and release change in churn pipeline.
 This is a one time approval.
     https://console.aws.amazon.com/codesuite/settings/connections

     AWS_REGION=$(aws configure get region)

     # Trigger the training pipeline